 Rice and Grains:

-Fruits in Cooking: Mango, pineapple, and jackfruit are incorporated into curries when ripe or used as vegetable substitutes when unripe.
+Fruits in Cooking: Mango, pineapple, and jackfruit are incorporated into ripe curries or used as vegetable substitutes when unripe.

-Vegan Adaptations: Traditional curries that usually contain fish or dried fish can be easily adapted for vegans by omitting these ingredients without sacrificing flavour, thanks to the richness of spices used.
+Vegan Adaptations: Traditional curries that usually contain fish or dried fish can easily be adapted for vegans by omitting these ingredients without sacrificing flavour, thanks to the richness of the spices used.

-Grains such as kurakkan (finger millet) and kavum (rice flour) are used in sweets, which are also made vegan-friendly by using coconut milk instead of cow’s milk.
+Cooks prepare sweets using grains such as kurakkan (finger millet) and cavum (rice flour), often making them vegan-friendly by substituting coconut milk for cow’s milk.
 The Sri Lankan diet seamlessly integrates vegetarian and vegan food traditions, highlighting the island’s plethora of fresh produce and vibrant spices.

 Modern Innovations and Fusion Sri Lankan Cuisine